 Following the conceptual validation, the detailed design phase focused on translating the NASS concept into an optimized, physically realizable system.
 Geometric optimization studies refined the Stewart platform configuration.
-A hybrid modeling technique combining Finite Element Analysis (FEA) with multi-body dynamics simulation was applied and experimentally validated.
-This approach enabled detailed optimization of components, such as Amplified Piezoelectric Actuator (APA) and flexible joints, while efficiently simulating the complete system dynamics.
-By dedicating one stack of the APA specifically to force sensing, excellent collocation with the actuator stacks was achieved, which is critical for implementing robust decentralized IFF.
-Work was also undertaken on the optimization of the control strategy for the active platform.
-Instrumentation selection (sensors, actuators, control hardware) was guided by dynamic error budgeting to ensure component noise levels met the overall nanometer-level performance target.
+Furthermore, a hybrid modeling technique combining Finite Element Analysis (FEA) with multi-body dynamics simulation was applied and experimentally validated.
+This approach enabled detailed optimization of components, such as the Amplified Piezoelectric Actuator (APA) and the flexible joint, while efficiently simulating the complete system dynamics.
+Robustness was embedded directly into the active platform's design, rather than solely relying on complex post-design control synthesis techniques.
+This involved model-based evaluation of active stage designs to identify architectures inherently easier to control and the incorporation of collocated actuator/sensor pairs to leverage passivity-based guaranteed stability.
+Additionally, decoupling strategies for parallel manipulators were compared, addressing a topic identified as having limited treatment in the literature.
+This design approach facilitated the use of robust, readily tunable, and easily maintained controllers that met the specified performance targets.